gitlabform/gitlabform/docs_new/similar_apps.md

   Also when you update your GitLab instance you can start using new API features immediately with **GLF** while with **GT** you have to wait until its new version supporting those features is released.

-You can read more about the last two points in the GitLabForm key features design article [here](main_concepts.md).

 ### Feature matrix/comparison sheet

 For your convenience we have prepared [GitLab provider for Terraform vs GitLabForm feature matrix / comparion sheet](https://docs.google.com/spreadsheets/d/1RenC5OoLW_bt8QYrijNP42w8SGBw8JTg1-7RKWgStrQ/edit?usp=sharing).